Mirror symmetry for the Tate curve via tropical and log corals: Counts of Log Corals

 \end{definition} If $N^{log}_{\Delta,\lambda,\rho}$ is finite this defines a number giving us a count of log corals.
-In \ref{main theorem} we will see that, indeed it is a finite number given by where $N^{trop}_{\Delta,\lambda}$ is the tropical count defined in \ref{The count of tropical corals}. \begin{remark} A priori, $\mathfrak{L}_{\Delta,\lambda,\rho}$ has the structure of a stack, and it is a closed substack of a larger algebraic stack of log maps with some non-complete components.
+In \ref{main theorem} we will see that, indeed it is a finite number which equals the tropical count defined in \ref{The count of tropical corals}. \begin{remark} A priori, $\mathfrak{L}_{\Delta,\lambda,\rho}$ has the structure of a stack, and it is a closed substack of a larger algebraic stack of log maps with some non-complete components.
 In the present case we are in the comfortable situation that due to unobstructedness of deformations, $\mathfrak{L}_{\Delta,\lambda,\rho}$ turns out to be a reduced scheme over $\CC$ of finite length, hence really does not carry more information than the underlying set. \end{remark}